top of page

 The Proposed Quarry

-Please Do Not Be Mislead
+Please Do Not Be Misled

 This Quarry WILL Effect Everyone